laiudm/ZAP/README.txt

 License: MIT License.
 ------------------------------------------------------------------------------

-NOTE: This project is currently in an *experimental* state.
+NOTE: This cache/MMU section of the project is currently in an *experimental* state.

 Features:
 - Supports v4 ARM instructions and v1 Thumb instructions.
-- Supports cache and MMU (v4 compatible) with configurable cache and TLB sizes.
+- (Experimental) Supports cache and MMU (v4 compatible) with configurable cache and TLB sizes.
 - Branch prediction supported.

 NOTE: Performing a TLB purge for a particular address will invalidate the